ongr-io/ApiBundle/README.md

                         repository: es.manager.default.product
 ```

-> If you have altered default Elasticsearch bundle configuration or simple configuration is not enough, you might need
-to change settings in th endpoint or create a custom one.
-Head to [configuration page][5] for more information.
+> The example above is a version of a minimal configuration.
+There are plenty of other configuration settings where you might need to change.
+Take a look at the [configuration page][5] for more information.

 Add routing